Marvex18/Mavrix-Tech-Bot/README.md

     npm install
     ```

-3. **Configure your environment:**
+3. **Configure your settings:**
     ```bash
-    cp config.example.js config.js
+    # Edit settings.js with your bot configuration
-    # Edit config.js with your API keys and settings
+    nano settings.js
     ```

 4. **Run the bot:**